 If there is no such agreement4, then:

-(1) where the arbitrator5 is named or designated in the arbitration agreement, arbitral proceedings6 are commenced in respect of a matter when one party serves on the other party or parties a notice in writing7 requiring him or them to submit that matter to the person so named or designated8;
+(1) where the arbitrator5 is named or designated in the arbitration agreement, arbitral proceedings6 are commenced in respect of a matter when one party serves on the other party or parties a notice in writing7 requiring him or them to submit

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.